-During the year, the Board also devoted considerable time to debating how best to grow out nascent and existing strategies, and had a strong focus on a number of initiatives to scale up and scale out the Group's platform, with presentations from management considering in detail how to continue to invest in, and improve, our operating platform with this view in mind.
+During the year, the Board also maintained a strong focus on a number of initiatives to scale up and scale out the Group's platform, with presentations from management considering in detail how to continue to invest in, and improve, our operating platform with this view in mind.

-Oversight of the culture of the business included considering the effectiveness of Diversity, Equality and Inclusion (DEI) efforts and management's future plans.
+Oversight of the culture of the business included considering the effectiveness of our talent development programmes and management's future plans in the area of employee recruitment and retention.

-Our priorities for FY25:
+Our priorities for FY26

 The Board has identified a number of priority areas for the coming year and will continue to keep these under review.
-The Board recognises the constant evolution of the business environment and remains ready to face new challenges and opportunities as they arise.
+The Board recognises the potential for growth in our markets and will seek to ensure that our business will meet new challenges and opportunities as they arise.

-The Board will carefully consider the Group's strategic and geographic footprint in oversight of the investments we make to ensure continued growth of our business.
-We will continue our "scale up and scale out" mentality, seeking to ensure that our strategies continue to grow and that we further enhance our operating platform.
-Focus will also be dedicated to further embedding DEI initiatives in light of the recent "deep dive" review.
-In addition, the Board will be taking actions to implement recommendations coming out of the recent external board evaluation.
+The Board will continue to carefully consider the Group's strategic and geographic footprint in oversight of the investments we make to ensure continued growth of our business.
+We will continue our "scale up and scale out" mentality, seeking to ensure that our strategies continue to grow and that we continue to enhance our operating platform.
+We will also continue to focus on our culture and ensuring that we retain and develop our talented employees.